jonnonz1/nz-statute-book/acts/public/2012/legislation-act-2012.md

 (1) The Statutes Drafting and Compilation Act 1920 (1920 No 46) is repealed.
 (2) The Acts and Regulations Publication Act 1989 (1989 No 142) and the Regulations (Disallowance) Act 1989 (1989 No 143) are repealed.
 (3) The Acts specified in the Schedule are amended in the manner indicated in that schedule.
-(4) The definition of regulations in section 29 of the Interpretation Act 1999 is amended by repealing paragraph (e) and substituting the following paragraph:.
+(4) The definition of regulations in section 29 of the Interpretation Act 1999 is amended by repealing paragraph (e) and substituting the following paragraph:
   (e) an instrument that is a legislative instrument or a disallowable instrument for the purposes of the Legislation Act 2012:
 (5) The repeal of the Statutes Drafting and Compilation Act 1920 by subsection (1) does not affect the application of section 59 of the Copyright Act 1994 to the PCO.
 (6) Despite the repeal of the Acts and Regulations Publication Act 1989 by subsection (2),—